OleksandrVladymyrov/FBShareDialog/README.md

 9 - Using fbredirect.html and fbredirect.php

- They are required(one of them on your choice) to return control to your application after share story to faceBook's wall at desktop design.
+ They are required(one of them on your choice) to return control to your application after share story to Facebook's wall at desktop design.

 10 - Parameters